-- 41. Indigenous citizenship, which includes citizenship of their own people and citizenship of the nation State, and political participation have been described as an offshoot of exercising self-determination rights by indigenous people.
-Citizenship is exercised through the guarantee of the right to participation.
-Different indigenous peoples have different approaches to indigenous citizenship: for some, they are citizens first of their nation or people and of the State second, whereas others only identify with the dominant group in a limited way.
-In some countries, the only way that indigenous peoples can express themselves politically is through political engagement.
-However, the engagement of indigenous peoples when it comes to voting in elections or standing for election is often limited.
+when it comes to voting in elections or standing for election is often limited.
 Sometimes, that is due to direct and indirect barriers that limit their electoral eligibility to either vote in an election or stand for election.
-In Australia, electoral disqualifications, such as "unsound mind" or "persons serving a lengthy term of imprisonment", apply to every citizen equally, but disproportionately affect Aboriginal and Torres Strait Islander peoples.
-Different and offshoot of exercised through the participation of the properties of the participation of the participation of the properties of the participation of the properties of the participation of the participat - 42.
-In New Mexico, United States, there are a good number of indigenous representatives who serve in the state legislature and have positive participation.
+In Australia, electoral disqualifications, such as "unsound mind" or "persons serving a lengthy term of imprisonment", apply to every citizen equally, but disproportionately affect Aboriginal and Torres Strait Islander peoples.91

+42. In New Mexico, United States, there are a good number of indigenous representatives who serve in the state legislature and have positive participation.
 In addition, there is more and more accountability to the large indigenous communities by non-indigenous peoples.
-93 That situation is not replicated everywhere, and, in some State legislatures in the African region, there is the perception that indigenous representatives are assimilated into mainstream politics.
-94 In the Russian Federation, in Khanty-Mansi Autonomous Okrug Ugra, there are representatives of three small numbered indigenous peoples, totalling 31,000 people, or 2 per cent of the total population.
-95 In the United States, in 2018, the first indigenous women were elected to Congress.
+However, in some State legislatures in the African region, there is the perception that indigenous representatives are assimilated into mainstream politics.
+He Russian Federation, in Khanty-Mansi Autonomous Okrug - Ugra, there are representatives of three small numbered indigenous peoples, totalling 31,000 people, or 2 per cent of the total population.
+In the United States, in 2018, the first indigenous women were elected to Congress.